History of Thailand (1932–1973): Siamese revolution (1932–1939)

-Civil War
+Civil war and abdication of Prajadhipok

-A royalist reaction came in late 1933 when Prince Boworadej, a grandson of Mongkut and one-time Minister of Defence, led an armed revolt against the government.
+A royalist reaction came in late 1933 when Prince Boworadet, a grandson of Mongkut and one-time Minister of Defence, led an armed revolt against the government.
 He mobilised various provincial garrisons and marched on Bangkok, capturing the Don Muang Aerodrome along the way.
 The prince accused the government of disrespecting the king and promoting communism, and he demanded that the government leaders resign.
 He had hoped that some of the garrisons in the Bangkok area would join the revolt, but they remained loyal to the government.
 Meanwhile, the navy declared itself neutral and left for its bases in the south.
-After heavy fighting in the northern outskirts of Bangkok, the royalists were finally defeated and Prince Bovoradej left for exile in French Indochina.
+After heavy fighting in the northern outskirts of Bangkok, the royalists were finally defeated and Prince Boworadet left for exile in French Indochina.

 One effect of the repression of the insurrection was the diminution of the king's prestige.
 After the revolt started, King Prajadhipok declared in a telegram that he regretted the strife and civil disturbances.
-It is not clear whether he was motivated by a fear of being captured by rebels, a fear of being viewed as a supporter of the rebels, or a wish to avoid further choices between Phahol and Bovoradej.
+It is not clear whether he was motivated by a fear of being captured by rebels, a fear of being viewed as a supporter of the rebels, or a wish to avoid further choices between Phahon and Boworadet.
 Either way, the fact remains that at the height of the conflict, the royal couple took refuge at Songkhla.
 The king's withdrawal from the scene of the fighting was interpreted by the victorious party as a sign that he had failed in his duty.
 By refusing to give his full support to the legitimate government, his credibility was undermined.

 A few months later in 1934, King Prajadhipok, whose relations with the new government had been deteriorating for some time, went abroad to receive medical treatment.
 While abroad, he carried on a correspondence with the government that discussed the terms under which he would continue to serve as a constitutional monarch.
 He requested the continuation of some traditional royal prerogatives.
 The government, however, would not agree.